sfcheung/semhelpinghands/README.md

 # semhelpinghands

-An assortment of time-saving helper functions for doing structural equation modeling
+This package is an assortment of time-saving helper functions for doing structural equation modeling
 (SEM), mainly by `lavaan::lavaan()` and its wrappers, such as `lavaan::sem()` and `lavaan::cfa()`.
 This package is not for implementing advanced statistical procedures.
-This should be the job of excellent packages like `semTools`.
+This should be the job of excellent packages such as `semTools`.
 These helper functions are for tasks that come in handy (at least to me) when doing SEM.
 They are usually used *during* the data analysis phase, not for publishing or presenting results.